moby/moby/docs/reference/run.md

 By default, a container's kernel can swap out a percentage of anonymous pages.
 To set this percentage for a container, specify a `--memory-swappiness` value between 0 and 100.
 A value of 0 turns off anonymous page swapping.
 A value of 100 sets all anonymous pages as swappable.
+By default, if you are not using `--memory-swappiness`, memory swappiness value will be inherited from the parent.

 For example, you can set: